How can you tell if a lump is breast cancer?

 - Pulling in of the nipple or pain in the nipple area.

-Is breast cancer hard or soft lump?
+Are cancerous breast lumps hard or soft?
 The most common symptom of breast cancer is a new lump or mass (although most breast lumps are not cancer).
 A painless, hard mass that has irregular edges is more likely to be cancer, but breast cancers can be also soft, round, tender, or even painful.